vittorioromeo/git-ws/README.md

 ./build-repository-git-ws.sh
 ```

-4. You may have to append `/usr/local/lib` to the `$PATH` or `$LD_LIBRARY_PATH` environment variables to allow Open Hexagon to find the required libraries - if that doesn't work, try:
+4. You may have to append `/usr/local/lib` to the `$PATH` or `$LD_LIBRARY_PATH` environment variables to allow git-ws to find the required libraries - if that doesn't work, try:
 ```bash
 sudo ldconfig /usr/local/lib
 ```